OK, now it's time to go outside of the Mausoleum again. We have some outdoor celebrity graves to find.

-Besides Mary Frann, the most recent celebrity to be buried here is popular sports columnist Jim Murray (1919-1998).
+Another celebrity buried here is popular sports columnist Jim Murray (1919-1998).
 Murray wrote for the Los Angeles Times for 37 years, won a Pulitzer Prize, helped found the magazine "Sports Illustrated," was named the America's Best Sportswriter 14 times, and was inducted into the (writers wing of the) Baseball Hall of Fame.

 He's buried on the lawn in